-Once you’ve chosen where you want to go to university and what you’d like to study, you can get started on making those dreams a reality by working on your Ucas application.
+Once you’ve chosen where you want to go to university and what you’d like to study, you can get started on your Ucas application.

 What’s the deadline for submitting your university application?

-Everyone who applies by this date will be considered equally, whether they send their application months early or just squeeze in before the deadline hits.
+Every application received by this date will have equal consideration, whether it's received months early or just squeezes in before the deadline hits.

-Anyone applying to the University of Oxford, the University of Cambridge and most courses in medicine, veterinary medicine/science and dentistry will have had an earlier deadline: for 2024 entry, this application deadline is 16 October 2023.
+There is a big exception to this.
+Anyone applying to the University of Oxford, the University of Cambridge and most courses in medicine, veterinary medicine/science and dentistry will have had an earlier deadline.
+For 2026 entry, this application deadline is 15 October 2025.

-And Staffordshire University education liaison officer Liz Boden suggests that if you miss the January deadline, "it’s always worth speaking to your choice of universities before submitting to check they still have spaces available on your course".
+If you do miss the January deadline, it’s always worth speaking to your choice of universities before submitting to check they still have spaces available on your course.

 Here’s the full list of Ucas deadlines and key application dates.